 We’ve mentioned before that 85 percent of small businesses say that word-of-mouth referrals are the No. 1 way new prospects find out about them, which is great for business.
 However, even when someone tells their friend about your business, the next thing they do is Google you to see what others have to say.
+Whether a prospect was sent your way by a friend or heard your name somewhere else, they’ll usually begin your relationship with an online search, which most often surfaces your reviews at the top.
 That’s why understanding how to get online reviews for your business is crucial to your success.

 Not convinced reviews carry heavy weight?
-Here are some stats:
+Here are some stats from BrightLocal:

-- 88 percent of consumers trust online reviews as much as personal recommendations.
+- 76 percent trust online reviews as much as recommendations from family and friends.

 How to Get Online Reviews for Your Business in 10 Simple Steps

-Now you’re probably wondering how to get online reviews for your business.
+You’re probably wondering how to get online reviews for your business.
 It’s actually a lot easier than you might think.
-Once you’ve figured out the basics, it’s streamlined from there.

 Step 1: Do Good Work

 It should go without saying that doing solid work will increase your potential to get more reviews, but it’s worth emphasizing.
 Take feedback and reviews seriously to make sure you’re delivering the best service possible.
-Happy customers are the easiest answer to those asking how to get online reviews.
+Happy clients are a prerequisite for all the other steps in this guide.